That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - Day 7: first energy improvement

-- Day 14: cravings significantly down
+- Day 14: cravings significantly reduced

 - Day 21: new habit formed